Newland & Associates, PLC

 Superficially, it may seem that the IRS is offering two new ways to pay Offers, the “Cash Offer” and the “Periodic Payment Offer.”
 In reality, there is only one new way to pay.
 As explained later, there are different ways to compute the amount due.

 Who says there is only one new way?
-The new “Cash Offer” is, in essence, the old 60-month cash payment discounted to an amount approaching present value.
+The new “Cash Offer” is, in essence, the old 60-month cash payment discounted to an amount approaching present value (48 months of cash flow).
 Since the instructions regarding Forms 656 and 656-L do not indicate the interest rate the IRS is using for the discounting, it is not known exactly how it came up with a multiple of 48 times one month’s cash flow.

 DEFERRED PERIODIC PAYMENT OFFERS